fluencelabs/js-client/README.md

     </head>
     ```

-    If you cannot or don't want to use a CDN, feel free to get the script directly from the [npm package](https://www.npmjs.com/package/@fluencelabs/js-client.web.standalone) and host in yourself.
+    If you cannot or don't want to use a CDN, feel free to get the script directly from the [npm package](https://www.npmjs.com/package/@fluencelabs/js-client.web.standalone) and host it yourself.
 You can find the script in the `/dist` directory of the package.
 (Note: this option means that developers understand what they are doing and know how to serve this file from their own web server.)

 2. Install the following packages: